LABOUR, BIRTHING AND CARE FOR A NEWBORN PEPĪ

 Only one person should handle the container.

-If you wish to take the whenua to a location that is not close to where you currently live, you are able to do so.
+If you wish to take the whenua to a location that is not close to where you currently live, you will need to wait until Aotearoa is in a lower Alert Level.

 Breastfeeding is the best option, in all but the most unwell māmā.